MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-08-what-is-a-good-power-platform-governance.md

 ---
 title: What is a good Power Platform Governance
-description: This blog asks the questions "What makes for good governance?" and how do we create one?
+description: This blog asks what good power platform governance is, what patterns need to be identified for good implementation, and what should be considered technically
 date: '2022-05-26T20:34:32.391Z'
-author: ""
+author: "Michael Roth"
 tags:
   - Power Platform
   - Governance
   - Administration
   - Security
 type: regular
+darft: true
 ---

 # What is a good Power Platform Governance